Application manifest

 Node selector

-The node-selector attribute allows specifying a list of selectors to limit the LXD nodes on which a container for the application can be scheduled.
+The node-selector attribute allows specifying a list of selectors to limit the LXD nodes on which an instance for the application can be scheduled.
 AMS will match the selector against the tags specified for each node.

-The following manifest specifies a node selector that instructs the AMS to schedule only those containers having the tags foo and bar, onto a node:
+The following manifest specifies a node selector that instructs the AMS to schedule only those instances having the tags foo and bar, onto a node:

 name: candy